 Lady Marlene bustier, lace, jersey, satin, boning, c.
 1988, USA, gift of Ady Gluck-Frankel, 93.159.65.

 Suki Cohen (Sarah Cohen) bodysuit and bolero jacket, stretch nylon, neoprene, 2014, Columbia, gift of Suki Cohen, 2014.11.1 & 2014.11.2.

 During the 1950s, the return of the hourglass silhouette demanded more rigid foundation garments, such as corsets and stiff tulle petticoats.
 These styles were directly contrasted in the following decade, when unstructured lingerie in featherweight fabrics was worn to complement revealing, youth-driven clothing styles.
 The 1980s saw a return to luxurious undergarments, such as lacy teddies and provocative bustiers, which were often inspired by designs of the past.
 While sexy, high-end labels such as Agent Provocateur and La Perla thrive in the 21st century, the expanding lingerie market offers styles for every woman, from classic to fashion-forward, comfortable to overtly seductive.

-Exposed: A History of Lingerie is organized by Colleen Hill, associate curator The Museum at FIT.
+Exposed: A History of Lingerie was organized by Colleen Hill, associate curator at The Museum at FIT.
 A book to accompany the exhibition is available from Yale University Press, and features over 70 full-color photos of objects featured in the exhibition.

-For more specifics about the exhibition, read the press release.
+For more info about the exhibition, read the press release.